gruntwork-io/docs/docs/pipelines/upgrading/upgrading-from-infrastructure-pipelines.md

 If at any time you would like to revert these changes, you can do so by loading the merged pull request in your browser and clicking the `Revert` button.
 This will generate a corresponding revert pull request.
 Just make sure you include that same `[skip ci]` text in the commit message when merging it to avoid any unintended infrastructure changes.
 :::

+## Step 4: Cleanup

+Depending on the current structure of your `infrastructure-live` repository, you may have additional folders that are no longer necessary.
+Feel free to clean out those folders as necessary.
+Now that you have a working modern Pipelines setup, you can use it to drive the cleanup process.

+Some files that you should remove include:

+- `_envcommon/landingzone/pipelines-pre-auth-role.hcl`
+- `_envcommon/landingzone/central-pipelines-plan-role.hcl`
+- `_envcommon/landingzone/central-pipelines-apply-role.hcl`
+- `_envcommon/landingzone/team-pipelines-plan-role.hcl`
+- `_envcommon/landingzone/team-pipelines-apply-role.hcl`
+- `_envcommon/landingzone/pipelines-policy-plan-update-role.hcl`
+- `_envcommon/landingzone/pipelines-policy-apply-update-role.hcl`
+- `_envcommon/landingzone/github-oidc-role.hcl`

+Some folders that you should search across your repository for removal include:

+- `pipelines-pre-auth-role`
+- `team-pipelines-plan-role`
+- `team-pipelines-apply-role`
+- `pipelines-pre-auth-role`
+- `central-pipelines-plan-role`
+- `central-pipelines-apply-role`
+- `pipelines-policy-plan-update-role`
+- `pipelines-policy-apply-update-role`
+- `github-oidc-role`

+It is very likely that you will not have _all_ of these files in your `infrastructure-live` repository, but you should search for them to ensure that you are not leaving any unnecessary files in your repository.

+If you have any residual files that you are not sure about, please reach out to Gruntwork support for assistance.

 ## Conclusion :tada:

 You have successfully migrated your repository from `infrastructure-pipelines`!